decorative image for blog on php vulnerabilities

 The PHP security team works with package maintainers from a number of operating system distributions (E.g., RHEL, Debian, Arch, etc.), so that binaries can be released either simultaneously with the source release, or within 1-2 days.

-This process is well established across development ecosystems to help ensure teams are able to patch faster than nefarious parties are able to exploit the vulnerability.
+This process is well established across development ecosystems to help ensure teams are able to patch faster than nefarious parties are able to exploit the PHP vulnerability.

-It’s also important to note there are rare cases where a PHP vulnerability may be found by a nefarious party, and is only made public due to the successful exploitation of a system via that vulnerability.
+It’s also important to note there are rare cases where PHP vulnerabilities may be found by a nefarious party, and is only made public due to the successful exploitation of a system via that vulnerability.
 However, this is rare due to the continued proactive actions of reporters within the PHP community and the PHP security team.

 Back to top

-PHP Vulnerability Severity Levels
+PHP Vulnerabilities: Severity Levels

-PHP vulnerabilities are not created equally, which is why organizations like the National Institute of Standards and Technology have created standardized criteria for assessing vulnerabilities.
-The National Vulnerability Database provides a scoring system called the common vulnerability scoring system, or CVSS, that helps teams working with software to quickly understand the severity of a given vulnerability.
+PHP vulnerabilities are not created equally, which is why organizations like the National Institute of Standards and Technology have created standardized criteria for assessing PHP vulnerabilities.
+The National Vulnerability Database provides a scoring system called the common vulnerability scoring system, or CVSS, that helps teams working with software to quickly understand the severity of a given PHP vulnerability.

 This scoring system has went through several iterations, with CVSS v3.0 breaking down severities into five categories ranging from critical, to no severity.